WHEN: January 11, 2021 at 8PM ET. WHERE: Live on ESPN from

 And so it remained until 2015.

-The decision to revamp the national college football championship effectively put an end to the BCS game in favor of a four-game playoff in a move that promised to please a legion of college football fans who had been clamoring about the much-need change for years.
+The decision to revamp the national college football championship effectively put an end to the BCS game in favor of a four-game playoff that promised to please a legion of college football fans who had been clamoring about the much-need change for years.

-Further separating itself from the BCA crystal trophy of years past, the new format also introduces the first college football playoff national championship trophy which was first awarded to Ohio State who defeated Oregon 42-20 at the inaugural national championship game on January 12, 2015.
+Further separating itself from the BCA crystal trophy of years past, the new format also introduces the first college football playoff national championship trophy which was first awarded to Ohio State at the inaugural national championship game on January 12, 2015.

 College Football National Championship around the Web: